-Celebrating 10 years of Camp BraveHeart
+Celebrating Our 11th Year of Camp BraveHeart

 Shock is pictured as someone falling off of a mountain.
 That horrible feeling when your stomach is in your throat.
 Sometimes children are overlooked in the midst of chaos and a multitude of changes.
 They become afraid of losing another loved one.
 Guilt makes them examine if the death was their fault.
 Anxiety increases when they see others in the depth of mourning.
 Many nine year olds have said they feel like they had to grow up over night, because they face and carry out many adult responsibilities.
 Anger can be explosive when life seems so out of control.
 Death is out of our control.
 Anger can be a secret response to their friends at school who complain about a parent, thinking, “at least you have a mom.”
 Not many of their friends have had their lives touched by death so there is no one that truly understands.
 That kind of loneliness separates them even in a crowd of friends.
 Exhaustion has become their closest companion which makes academics a difficult hurdle.